Mangai2024/Medical_Insurance_cost_prediction/README.md

 XGBoost was slightly behind Random Forest but still performed better than Linear Regression.

 Linear Regression served as a good baseline but struggled with non-linear relationships in the data.
+With Feature Engineering (Random Forest)

+Random Forest (with FE)

+MAE: 2835.53

+RMSE: 4494.85

+R²: 0.8139

+🔍 Insights

+Smoking has the highest impact on insurance charges.

+BMI and Age interact strongly with smoking habits.

+Random Forest (tuned) gave the best performance with R² = 0.83.

+Feature Engineering improved interpretability but did not outperform tuned Random Forest in score (still useful for interview explanation).

+🚀 Future Improvements

+Apply hyperparameter tuning with RandomizedSearchCV / GridSearchCV

+Perform cross-validation for robust estimates

+Try log-transform of target (charges) to reduce skewness

+Deploy as a simple web app (Streamlit / FastAPI) for real-world usage

+📝 Conclusion

+This project demonstrates how machine learning can predict medical insurance costs effectively.
+Among all models tested, Random Forest Regressor with hyperparameter tuning achieved the best performance (R² ≈ 0.83).
+Feature engineering provided interpretability and domain insights, which are crucial in practical applications even if the score didn’t improve further.